-- Inspectors have the authority to look at listed appointments no matter what the format (a book, a computer screen or listing) and it is to be done in every salon. - Inspectors have the authority to document evidence, using photos, videos, written documentation, etc.
+- Inspectors have the authority to look at listed appointments no matter what the format (a book, a computer screen or listing) and it is to be done in every salon.
+Note: documents will not be removed for any reason. - Inspectors have the authority to document evidence, using photos, videos, written documentation, etc.